abhiroop513/hubbard_exact_fortran/README.md

 ## Installation

 1. Clone or download the repository.
-2. Navigate to the directory containing the Fortran90 files.
+2. Navigate to the directory `hubbard_exact_fortran` containing the Fortran90 files.
 3. Run the `compile` script to compile the source code:
    ```bash
    ./compile